Marcell Ozuna Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is sixth in MLB with a collective 9.3 strikeouts per nine innings.
+- The pitching staff for the Phillies has a collective 9.3 K/9, the sixth-best in MLB.

-- Phillies pitchers combine to give up 75 home runs (one per game), the 10th-fewest in baseball.
+- Phillies pitchers combine to rank 11th in baseball in home runs allowed (77 total, 1.1 per game).

-- The Phillies will send Suarez (1-2) to the mound to make his eighth start of the season.
-He is 1-2 with a 3.82 ERA and 35 strikeouts in 37 2/3 innings pitched.

-- His last appearance came on Thursday against the Arizona Diamondbacks, when the lefty threw seven scoreless innings while allowing four hits.
+- The righty's last appearance came on Thursday against the Arizona Diamondbacks, when he tossed 6 2/3 innings, surrendering four earned runs while giving up six hits.

-- The 27-year-old has an ERA of 3.82, with 8.4 strikeouts per nine innings, in seven games this season.
-Opponents are hitting .264 against him.

 © 2023 Data Skrive.
 All rights reserved.